jAniceto/programming-notes/python/matplotlib.md

 ## Defining a style sheet

 You can create custom styles and use them by calling `style.use()` with the path or URL to the style sheet.
-For example, for a styte in `images/pub.mplstyle`:
+For example, for a style in `images/pub.mplstyle`:

 ```
 axes.titlesize : 24